godwinm8/Weather_Dashboard/README.md

     The application will typically be available at `http://localhost:5173`.

 ## How I Approached the Assignment

-*(This is a template, customize it to reflect your specific journey and insights!)*

 My development approach for this Weather Dashboard was iterative, starting with core functionalities and progressively integrating advanced features and UI refinements, keeping the user experience and code quality in mind.